mne-tools/mne-python/doc/source/manual/convert.rst

     This output is useful to assist in creating the annotation map file, see the --annotmap option, below.
-    This output file is an event file compatible with mne_browse_raw and mne_process_raw , see Chapter 4.
+    This output file is an event file compatible with mne_browse_raw and mne_process_raw , see :ref:`ch_browse`.
 In addition, in the mapping between TAL labels and trigger numbers provided by the --annotmap option is employed to assign trigger numbers in the event file produced.
 In the absense of the --annotmap option default trigger number 1024